-This Limited English Proficiency (LEP) Plan outlines how the Superior Court of California, County of Los Angeles ("Court") provides equal access to justice for LEP persons as contemplated by Executive Order 13166, Improving Access to Services for Persons with Limited English Proficiency, 65 Fed.
+This Limited English Proficiency (LEP) Plan outlines how the Superior Court of California, County of Los Angeles ("Court") provides equal access to justice for LEP persons consistent with Title VI of the Civil Rights Act of 1964 and its implementing regulations and as contemplated by Executive Order 13166, Improving Access to Services for Persons with Limited English Proficiency, 65 Fed.
 Reg.
 50,121 (Aug.
 16, 2000).
 The LEP Plan is informed by LEP Guidance, Enforcement of Title VI of the Civil Rights Act of 1964- National Origin Discrimination Against Persons with Limited English Proficiency, the United States Department of Justice issued in 2000, 65 Fed.
 Reg.
 50,123 (Aug.
 16, 2000) and its 2002 LEP Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons, 67 Fed.
 Reg.
 41,455 (June 18, 2002).

 II.
-Needs Assessment - Superior Court of California, County of Los Angeles
+Needs Assessment & Data Collection- Superior Court of California, County of Los Angeles

 The demographic diversity and size of Los Angeles County presents the Court with unique challenges in meeting the language needs of its LEP users.
-The Court has 38 courthouses dispersed throughout the more than 4,000 square miles of Los Angeles County.
-The County's more than 10 million residents speak over 224 different languages.
-There are 140 distinct cultures in Los Angeles County and 57% of County residents report speaking a language other than English.
+The Court has 38 locations dispersed throughout the more than 4,000 square miles comprising Los Angeles County.
+The County's approximately 10 million residents speak over 224 different languages.
+There are 140 distinct cultures in Los Angeles County and 55% of County residents report speaking a language other than English.
 Of that number, 27% say they speak English less than very well.
 Moreover, the language needs vary from year to year as the population shifts.

-In calendar year 2015, 92% of the Court's interpreter requests were for Spanish interpreters.
-Requests for interpreters in Korean, Mandarin, Armenian (Eastern), Vietnamese comprised another four percent (4%) of the Court's 2015 requests for interpreter services.
-To identify emerging demographic trends through Los Angeles County and project language needs, the Court considers census information, feedback from its community outreach activities, and information provided by legal services providers and other community-based non-profit organizations.
-The Court closely monitors the requests for interpreter services in Court proceedings and adjusts its interpreter staffing needs accordingly.
+Each year, 92% of the Court's interpreter requests are for Spanish interpreters.
+Requests for interpreters in Korean, Mandarin, Armenian (Eastern), Vietnamese, and other languages comprise-another eight percent (8%) of the Court's requests for interpreter services.
+To identify emerging demographic trends through Los Angeles County and project language needs, the Court considers census information, feedback from its community outreach activities, and information provided by legal service providers and other community-based non-profit organizations.
+The Court closely monitors the requests for interpreter services in court proceedings and adjusts its interpreter staffing needs accordingly.

-The Court also actively participates in the language needs assessment the Judicial Council of California conducts every five years.
-Government Code section 68563.
-As part of that assessment, the Court provides the Judicial Council information about the language needs of Court users in Los Angeles County.
+The Court also actively participates in the language needs assessment the Judicial Council of California conducts every five years in compliance with Government Code section 68563.
+As part of that assessment, the Court provides the Judicial Council information about the language needs of court users in Los Angeles County.
 The Judicial Council compiles and analyzes that information for all 58 trial courts in the state and submits a report to the Legislature.